apsteinmetz/wfmu_explorer/about.md

 ## Change log

 \*Changes in 0.8 Switched from dtplyr to apache arrow for handling tables for speed.
-Updated to new versions of Ubuntu, R
+Updated to new versions of Ubuntu, R. Started using `renv` package to isolate app from package updates that might break it.

 \*Changes in 0.7 Switched from dplyr to dtplyr for handling tables. dtplyr uses the data.table package for much faster speed.
 Updated to new versions of Ubuntu, R and Shiny,